tully-t/Xeno/Conky/README.md

     - Note: The Lua component of the config will not initially be functional and will produce an error.
 This is because it requires an absolute path that must be edited manually.
 In ~/.conky/conky-xeno.conf, in the `lua_load` line, replace "username" with your actual username to make it functional

 - Conky sizing is determined by your screen resolution.
 The Xeno Conky theme is designed for a 2560x1440 screen.
 If you have a different resolution, you will need to adjust the horizontal spacing (goto and alignr parameters, minimum width config) as well as image size

+### Panel background only - no gauge
+To use the Xeno Conky theme as a panel background only, without a gauge:
+- Open conky-xeno.conf with your text editor of choice
+- Delete the two lines that begin with 'lua,' line 37 & 38
+    - Line 37: `lua_load = '/home/tully-t/.conky/lua/conky_draw.lua',`
+    - Line 38: `lua_draw_hook_pre = 'main',`

 ### Start Conky on boot (KDE)
 First, modify the supplied `conky.desktop` file: open it with a text editor, and on the "Exec" and "Path" lines, replace "username" with your actual username.
 Autostart .desktop files also require absolute paths to function.